A-LevelEnglish

 Question 1 of 5Score: 0

-What is the primary focus when comparing two texts?
+What is the primary purpose of comparing texts?

 Need custom study material?